Shift the Transfer of Information Online with Video

 - Closed captioning and control over video speed can increase accessibility.

-- Teachers are freed to move around the room, engaging directly with students.
+- Teachers are free to move around the room, engaging directly with students.

 When should teachers make a video?

-If teachers are planning to say the same thing the same way to everyone, I suggest they make a video and allow students to self-pace through that instruction.
+If teachers plan to say the same thing the same way to everyone, I suggest they make a video and allow students to self-pace through that instruction.
 Then teachers can use precious class time for more dynamic and differentiated learning experiences.

 Flipped Classroom Model Mini-course